nanlabs/frontend-reference/examples/seo-and-core-web-vitals/README.md

 ## Conclusion 🌟

 Optimizing Core Web Vitals is crucial for delivering an exceptional user experience and improving your website's SEO.
-By implementing the recommendations from tools like Google PageSpeed Insights, Lighthouse, and our Web Vitals Extension, you can unlock the full potential of your website.
+By implementing the recommendations from tools like Google PageSpeed Insights, Lighthouse, and the Web Vitals Extension, you can unlock the full potential of your website.
 Stay competitive in today's digital landscape by prioritizing Core Web Vitals and delighting your visitors with outstanding performance! 💪🚀